Servings |

 - Add garlic, bay leaves, parsley and basil and cook, stirring, just to warm the garlic—do not let it brown.

-- Stir in the crushed tomatoes, tomato puree, water, clam base, brown sugar, celery salt, Worcestershire sauce, black and red peppers, cinnamon and salt to taste.
+- Stir in the crushed tomatoes, tomato puree, stock or clam juice, brown sugar, celery salt, Worcestershire sauce, black pepper, red peppers, and cinnamon.

 - Bring to boil,